Drilling and finishing holes in aircraft components

 - `spacematic' drill

-- cold working pack (such as split sleeve and split mandrel)
+- cold working pack (split sleeve and split mandrel)

 - twist